LucaJanken/Bachelor-Project/README.md

 This folder contains modified files from [CONNECT](https://github.com/AarhusCosmology/connect_public) (version 23.5.0) necessary to reproduce all results from the project.
 These modifications are essential for integrating the likelihood functions with TensorFlow.

 ### 2. `temporary_likelihoods`
 Includes an example of the intermediate translation step, showcasing the transition from loop-based to non-loop based code.
-The example provided is for the case of the BAO likelihood.
+The example provided is for the case of the 'bao' likelihood.

 ### 3. `tf_likelihoods`
 This folder hosts all the translated likelihood codes that, while independent of MontePython and CLASS, still rely on their structures.
 These codes represent an important step in the translation process.